 Currency in Granada

 Spain is in the European Union and uses the Euro.
-Most ATMs charge you to take out money, with the exception of BBMV.
-For the most up to date exchange rates, click here.
+Most ATMs charge you to take out money, except BBMV.

 Weather in Granada

 Ooft!
 Granada summers are hot!
 The maximum temperature reaches 39 degrees and the lowest of the year dips to a mere 18 degrees.

 Heading elsewhere in Spain?
-Check out this Valencia Travel Guide – I’m keen to go, Craig has already visited to see the Moto GP!
+Check out this Valencia travel guide – I’m keen to go, Craig has already visited to see the Moto GP!

 Going to Granada?

 Hover over the image and pin it to your Spain Pinterest board!

 Granada would make a perfect two or three-day city break merged with a beach holiday – close to the coast; it would be rude not to!